evelynnn03/THM-Cyber-Security/README.md

-# THM-Cyber-Security
+# THM-CyberSecurity
-Group of 4 peeps doing 25 days of cyber security on TryHackMe ><;
+Group of 4 peeps doing "25 days of Cyber Security" on TryHackMe ><;